windingtree/developer-portal/docs/jwt/index.md

 ---
 layout: default
-title: Authenticating using ORGiD
+title: Authentication
-slug: orgid
+permalink: /docs/jwt/
 has_children: true
 nav_order: 4
 ---

-## Authenticating using ORGiD
+# Authenticating using ORGiD

 This section describes how to authenticate using ORGiD.